logo 1 WB

 Those who work in higher education still believe in the collective efforts of teaching to transform students, research to push the boundaries of disciplines and the power of higher education to improve local communities, create global connections and improve society.
 How can people studying and working in higher education take back control of the discourse, celebrating the communities at the heart of higher education, the collegiality necessary to deliver high quality teaching and research and the compassion to support staff and students in these endeavours?
 Can kindness and caring (care-giving, care-receiving and caring for oneself) be at the heart of the system?
 Are there ways in which higher education institutions could enhance their engagement with people who have not studied or worked in them, and communities with low proportions of graduates?

 The SRHE annual international conference aims to advance the understanding of higher education, support and disseminate research and practice, and provide a platform for the perspectives and knowledge offered by systematic research and scholarship.
 With an international membership which spans a broad range of the humanities and social sciences, the SRHE community includes researchers, students, policymakers, educational developers, professional services staff, and others with an interest in higher education.
 The SRHE conference acts as a space for broad-ranging knowledge exchange, exploration of productive pathways for collaboration, and dissemination of ideas in a variety of formats, across a range of research domains.
-In line with this, conference submissions that do not directly address the conference theme are also eligible for inclusion, and will be considered in full by reviewers and moderators.

 Papers will be organised under 10 broad research domains.
 The research domains are: